Petition Procedures Summary

 We strongly prefer all supporting documentation be submitted electronically.
 The USC library system has scanning resources available to you if you need them.
 If you absolutely must submit hard copies of documents, please submit photocopies, as any hard-copy documentation will not be returned.
 You can submit hard copy materials to the Registrar One Stop Center located in the JHH lobby during normal business hours.

-Once you submit a petition, you will receive a system generated email acknowledging receipt of your petition and providing a processing period, generally 10-15 business days.
-This time frame may be increased during extremely busy periods so we ask that you make yourself aware of the processing time assigned to your petition.
-These processing periods are determined based upon the number of petitions received and resources available and we will most likely need the time allotted.
+Once you submit a petition, you will receive a system-generated email acknowledging receipt of your petition and providing a processing period, generally 10-15 business days.
+This timeframe may be increased during extremely busy periods, so we ask that you make yourself aware of the processing time assigned to your petition.
+These processing periods are determined based upon the number of petitions received and resources available, and we will most likely need the full time allotted.